 What happens when you are one of the world’s most respected names in lighting, but your supply chain comes with unnecessarily high costs and leaves customers waiting for shipments?
-It’s time to reconsider your logistics strategy and optimize around customer service and best pricing.
+It’s time to reconsider your logistics strategy and your transportation technology, and optimize around customer service and best pricing.

 Halco Lighting Technologies is a leader in commercial and industrial lighting.
 Add a growing specialty market with lighting for pools, spas and landscaping, and the company’s growth potential was only limited by its logistics network.